chriswilson1982/black-and-white/README.md

 #### About the game

 Black & White is a grid-based game created using [Pythonista](http://omz-software.com/pythonista/) on iOS.
+This code is intended to be used within the Pythonista app.

+It has also been published on the [App Store](https://geo.itunes.apple.com/gb/app/black-white-grid-based-puzzle/id1102097118?mt=8), using the [Pythonista XCode template](https://github.com/omz/PythonistaAppTemplate).

 #### Instructions